Crafting memorable dishes with chef Thijs Vervloet

 Step into the world of chef Thijs Vervloet, discover his French-Belgian cuisine and his intuitive approach to cooking

 Thijs Vervloet loves immaculately ironed table linens, silverware, cut glass and white porcelain.
 ‘I am committed to a classic French-Belgian, gourmet cuisine.
 This includes classic dishes: recognisable, high quality products on the plate.
 Asparagus from Pertuis, shrimps from the North Sea or lamb from the Pyrenees.
 We try to present these products with a suitable finesse and focus on contemporary structures and techniques.’
-This has earned Restaurant Colette - De Vijvers two Michelin stars and 16.5 Gault&Millau points.
+This has earned Maison Colette two Michelin stars and 17 Gault&Millau points.
 ‘Together with my wife Lore and our team, I domy utmost to deliver a top performance here every day.
 We are happy with all of the listings and accolades we’ve received in guides and lists.’

 ‘Litres of cream flow through our kitchen.’

 The dress code in his restaurant is casual chic: flip-flopsand shorts are not allowed.
 And it is possible to arrive by helicopter.
-Welcome to Restaurant Colette - De Vijvers** in Averbode, Belgium!
+Welcome to Maison Colette** in Westerlo, Belgium!
 Here, Chef Thijs Vervloet manages the kitchen.
 ‘Gastronomy runs in my blood.
 And the quality has to be perfect in everything we do.’

 Appreciation for farmers